• Malta

 Fiqh (Islamic Jurisprudence)

 Fiqh is the human understanding and practice of Shariah.
 It covers all aspects of a Muslim’s life, providing guidelines on worship, transactions, family matters, and ethics.
+In essence, Fiqh is the process of deriving legal rulings from the Qur’an and Sunnah, forming a comprehensive system of rules and guidelines.

 Sources of Fiqh

-1. Quran: The primary source of Islamic law, containing explicit directives and principles.
+1. Qur’an: The primary source of Islamic law, containing explicit directives and principles.

 Schools of Islamic Jurisprudence

-Fiqh has developed into several schools of thought, each with its methodology and principles.
+Fiqh developed into several schools of thought, each with its methodology and principles.
 The four major Sunni schools are:

 Objectives of Shariah (Maqasid al-Shariah)

-2. Life (Nafs): Protecting the sanctity of human life.
+2. Life (Nafs): Safeguarding human life.

 Application of Fiqh

-• Ibadah (Worship): Guidelines for prayers, fasting, Zakat, and Hajj.
+• Ibadah (Worship): Prayer, fasting, zakat, and hajj.

-• Muamalat (Transactions): Regulations for business dealings, contracts, and financial transactions.
+• Muamalat (Transactions): Business, contracts, and finance.

 Methodology of Fiqh